hphelion/documentation/moonshot/manage.backup-process.md

 1. Follow the [recommended power off sequence](#poweroffon).
 2. Login to the vSphere client.
 3. Delete the virtual machine that is corrupt.
-4. Copy the virtual machine from **bkp"** datastore to the running datastore.
+4. Copy the virtual machine from **bkp** datastore to the running datastore.
 5. Browse the copied datastore and navigate to the newly copied VM folder.
 6. Open the folder, and then right-click on **&lt;vm_name&gt;.vmtx** file and select **Add to Inventory**.
 7. Follow the [recommended power on sequence](#poweroffon).